-A cooking surface that heats evenly and retains heat are important features of any quality cookware.
+A cooking surface that heats evenly and retains heat is an important feature of any quality cookware.
 Ordinary stainless steel pans are not good conductors of heat, which makes them less efficient for cooking food when compared to pans made of highly conductive metals like aluminum or copper.
-Stainless steel cookware has a tendency to develops hot spots, resulting in unevenly cooked food.
+Stainless steel cookware has a tendency to develop hot spots, resulting in unevenly cooked food.
 To get your food evenly cooked, you have to constantly rotate the pan to avoid hot spots.

 Some highly reactive metals, such as copper or aluminum, are exceptional heat conductors, but they don’t make good cooking surfaces.
 In contrast, stainless steel doesn’t react with foods or impart flavors, which makes it the perfect cooking surface.
 To prevent interactions between food and metal, the outside layer is made of an inert metal, while the inner core is made of a conductive material (aluminum or copper).